Ellisthion/minecraft-fabric-1.19/README.md

 Updating is currently a little fiddly.

-1. In PolyMC, create a new instance, importing the new modpack file
+1. In Prism Launcher, create a new instance, importing the new modpack file

 That's sorta it.
 You can just use that new instance.
 But if you want to keep your options: